johnhearn/johnhearn.github.io/_posts/2018-10-28-more-than-one-kind-of-project.md

 ## The Full Monty

 It is a reality that some projects have difficulty releasing anything but a near completed product.
-It may be because of immovable company culture{% marginnote culture "large and established companies have a lot of difficulty with this" %} or it may be a constraint of the product itself.
+It may be because of immovable company culture{% sidenote culture "Large and established companies have especial difficulty with this." %} or it may be a constraint of the product itself.
 Embedded systems cannot be released before the hardware is developed.
 Some financial offerings only work if released as a package.

 Importantly, these kind of projects probably have a pre-agreed release date.
 Quality is a concern but the date is often more important to stakeholders so planning and some level of estimation appropriate to the level of certainty needed by the stakeholders is essential.